 Southend University Hospital is aware of the importance of research, audits and QI projects and encourages incoming foundation doctors to be involved.

-Sign off guidelines for 2016/17 required evidence of
+Sign off guidelines require evidence of participation in systems

 F1 doctors should take part in systems of quality assurance and